Patronicity Resources Logo

 In June 2023, Diana Martinez, Project Manager at Cultivating Justice, launched the crowdfunding campaign EggUcation Series: Cultivating BIPOC Farmers to help 15 BIPOC (Black, Indigenous, and People of Color), women, and low-income people become Connecticut farmers.

-Cultivating Justice is a youth-led organization meeting community-identified needs around food security, land access, environmental justice, civic engagement, power building, and pathways towards agriculture for people underrepresented in Connecticut's farming community.
+Cultivating Justice is a youth-led organization meeting community-identified needs around food security, land access, environmental justice, civic engagement, power building, and pathways toward agriculture for people underrepresented in Connecticut's farming community.
 Their goal is to nurture Connecticut's next generation of farmers of color.

 Along with partners at Wesleyan University, Chicks Ahoy, Dee's Crafty Bees, and Lovie's Farm, Cultivating Justice crafted a curriculum to train new farmers, covering different types of agriculture work, composting, farm registration, and more.
 The crowdfunding campaign was launched to cover program administration and course expenses.

 The campaign raised $6,400 from 85 patrons.
-By reaching their crowdfunding goal, the project unlocked a 1:1.5 matching grant from Sustainable CT’s Community Match Fund, for a total of $15,400 to make the project a reality.
+By reaching their crowdfunding goal, the project unlocked a 1:1.5 matching grant from Sustainable CT’s Community Match Fund for a total of $15,400 to make the project a reality.

 At Patronicity, we believe that passionate individuals can spur change in their communities.
 We refer to those individuals as Patrons in the City, dedicating their time, sweat, and tears to building vibrant communities.
 We recently spoke with Diana to learn more about her passion for climate justice and how she serves as a Patron in the City.